libratbag/libratbag/doc/dbus.rst

         :type: u
         :flags: read-write, mutable

-        The brightness of the LED, possible values are in the range 0 - 255
+        The brightness of the LED, normalized to the range 0-255, inclusive.
+        Where the LED supports less than 8-bit of brightness, libratbag maps the value to a device-supported value in an implementation-defined manner.